xplosionmind/old.tommi.space/_jar/public/Around the world.md

 ---
 date: 2020-07-20
 updated: 2020-11-25
+tags: ["places"]
 permalink: /places
 redirect_from:
   - /around-the-world
   - /world-places
   - /posti
   - /luoghi
-description: "<em>Around the World</em> is a song that I love by Red Hot Chili Peppers.
+description: "<cite>Around the World</cite> is a song that I love by Red Hot Chili Peppers.
 It talks about the beauty of all the different and astounding places asound the world.
 This isn’t a list of places I’ve been to, but a record of the ones I carry in my heart, for some reason"
 ---
 ## Sanremo